 We believe that the development of this compound represents a new paradigm for potential disease modification in Alzheimer's disease, based on our published and unpublished data, as well as a large body of third-party research.
-We plan to enroll approximately 570 mild to moderate Alzheimer's patients in our Phase 2/3 GAIN trial, or GingipAIN inhibitor for treatment of Alzheimer's disease trial, to evaluate safety and efficacy after one year of treatment as measured on key endpoints that have previously supported regulatory approval of drugs for Alzheimer's disease, including the Alzheimer's disease Assessment Scale-Cognitive Subscale 11, or ADAS-Cog11.
 We maintain rights to COR388 and hold issued U.S. patents providing composition of matter coverage through 2035 and pending U.S. and foreign patent applications, which, if issued, could extend coverage.